y4zdev/cyro/README.md

 ## 🚀 **Features**

-Cyro is a lightweight and modular framework designed to simplify web application development.
+Cyro is a lightweight and modular framework designed to simplify backend application development using `Bun`.

 ### Core Features